HEP-FCC/FCChhPhysicsPerformance/README.md

 </figure>
 </details>

 A database of all large-scale productions of `DELPHES` events for FCC-hh studies can be found [here](https://fcc-physics-events.web.cern.ch/FCChh/index.php).
 The up-to-date production campaign to use for studies for the 2025 European Strategy update will be using the production tag `v06`.
-All previous production campaigns are kept for legacy reasons, click below to see more details.
+All previous production campaigns are kept for documenation purpose only, click below to see more details.

 <details>
 <summary>FCC-hh production tags</summary>